-Person(s) who witness, experience or become aware of what they believe to be a possible code violation should provide information to the following officials or offices.
+Person(s) who witness, experience or become aware of what they believe to be a possible code of student conduct violation should provide information to the following officials or offices.

-- (1) Complaints about possible code violations occurring in residence halls should be reported to the residence hall director; - (2) Complaints about possible non-residence hall related code violations should be reported to the office of student conduct, or chief student conduct officer for the regional campuses; - (3) Complaints about possible sexual misconduct should be reported pursuant to the sexual misconduct policy, university policy 1.15; - (4) Complaints about possible protected class discrimination or harassment should be reported pursuant to university policy 1.10; - (5) Complaints regarding academic misconduct should be reported to the committee on academic misconduct; and - (6) In cases when the alleged activity may involve a violation of criminal law in addition to a violation of the code, complaints should be reported to the university police division or other appropriate law enforcement agency.
+- Complaints about possible code of student conduct violations occurring in residence halls should be reported to the residence hall director; - (2) Complaints about possible non-residence hall related code of student conduct violations should be reported to the office of student conduct, or chief student conduct officer for the regional campuses; - (3) Complaints about possible sexual misconduct should be reported pursuant to the non-discrimination, harassment, and sexual misconduct policy; - (4) Complaints about possible protected class discrimination or harassment should be reported pursuant to non-discrimination, harassment, and sexual misconduct policy; - (5) Complaints regarding academic misconduct should be reported to the committee on academic misconduct; and - (6) In cases when the alleged activity may involve a violation of criminal law in addition to a code of student conduct violation, complaints should be reported to the university police division or other appropriate law enforcement agency.